Utilities

 Validation passed

 This is not an error, but a report of an anomaly.
-If the time delta is significantly larger than the sampling interval, e.g. many times longer, this may indicate that one or more data records are missing from the recorded file.
+If the time delta is significantly larger than the sampling interval, for example many times longer, this may indicate that one or more data records are missing from the recorded file.

 Duplicate timestamp check

-This check processes the SDS records in search of duplicated timestamps.
+This check processes the SDS records to identify duplicated timestamps.
 This means that the same timestamp is used in several consecutive data records.

 This may indicate that the recording loop in an embedded application is not set up correctly.
 It is also possible that duplicate timestamps are caused by unexpected thread delays in the embedded application.

 Duplicate timestamps are unusual in typical recording files.
-If multiple timestamps with the same value are found in the SDS file, DupStamps will be added in the summary report.
+If multiple timestamps with the same value are found in the SDS file, Duplicate Tstamps will be added to the summary report.

 Validation passed